Beginners Yoga: 6 week course

 Over the six weeks we will break down the fundamentals of a well-rounded yoga practice: asanas (physical postures) and body alignment, movement and transitions, pranayama (breathing techniques), basic meditation and some philosophy and history of Ashtanga yoga.
-Build strength, flexibility, improve posture, balance and mental focus whilst practicing in a relaxed and friendly group setting.
+Build strength, flexibility, improve posture, balance and mental focus whilst practising in a relaxed and friendly group setting.
 Upon completion of the course students will have the experience, confidence and knowledge to attend the open level yoga class and start to build a regular yoga practice.

 Course structure: The beginners yoga course is taught in a six week sequence.
 Each class will include a complete basic yoga practice with emphasis on the following:

-Week 1: Introduction to meditation, Sun salutations and standing postures
+Week 1: Introduction to meditation & Sun salutations

 Week 2: Forward bending and seated postures